• Recipes

 • Pour ⅔ cup boiling water into the gelatin sweetener cocoa mixture.
 Stir together thoroughly until all clump free.
 Set aside.

-• In a stand mixer or large ceramic or metal mixing bowl with an electric hand mixer combine: 2 (8 ounce) packages softened cream cheese, ¼ cup sour cream, and 1 tsp vanilla extract.
+• In a stand mixer or large ceramic or metal mixing bowl with an electric hand mixer combine: 2 (8 ounce) packages softened cream cheese, ¼ cup sour cream, and 1 teaspoon vanilla extract.
 Beat on medium speed until well mixed, scraping the sides with a rubber scraper.

 • Once cream cheese mixture is mixed, slowly pour a little of the gelatin sweetener cocoa water mixture at a time, the mix in with mixer on medium.
 Keep adding and mixing until combined.